Sembawang Hot Spring Park reopens with cascading pool, cafe and floral walk

 The park, the only natural hot spring in Singapore, reopened to the public on Saturday (Jan 4).

-Accessible via Gambas Avenue, the park now has features such as a cascading pool, where water cools naturally as it flows down four tiers.
+The 1.1-hectare park – nearly the size of one-and-a-half football fields – now has features such as a cascading pool, where water cools naturally as it flows down four tiers.
 Members of the public can enjoy a foot bath at the pool.

 Visitors can also collect water and even cook eggs at a water collection point.
 Children can play with warm spring water at an educational zone, where they can learn about the groundwater cycle through interpretative panels.